-The first thing you notice on the drive is that there are no signs for Boulder City or of Boulder City except on the two exits.
-Otherwise, the city doesn’t exist in the minds of the travelers.
-You can see a few houses and buildings off in the horizon, but nothing that says “Hey, You should see what you are missing”.
+The first thing you notice on the drive is that there are literally no signs for Boulder City or of Boulder City except on the two exits.
+Otherwise, the city doesn’t exist in the minds of travelers.
+You can see a few houses and other buildings off on the horizon, but nothing that says “Hey, You should see what you are missing”.
 And that’s a shame.
-It’s a beautiful little town that people really should stop and explore.
-Now that they don’t have to worry about the traffic and the delays, they can hit the exit and spend a little time relaxing in a town that seems like time almost forgot.
+Boulder City is a beautiful little town that people really should take the time to stop and explore.

 What little scenery there is, is of course, amazing!
 On the southbound side, heading to the Hoover Dam Bypass Bridge, at the crest of the hill is an overlook.
-You get to see Lake Mead stretched out before you.
+Stop a moment there and you will get to see Lake Mead stretched out before you.
 Ok, it’s a little low and getting lower, but from this perch, you can see its greatness as well as the unique diversity with the mountains surrounding it.
 This lets you know that you have indeed left the megacity of Las Vegas and entered into the scenic wilds of the Mojave Desert.

 Eliminating that often congestive long line in Boulder City, waiting to make the left hand turn to head to the border, will be a great time saver.
 Leaving Las Vegas or coming from Arizona, doing freeway speeds will cut your time down by 15 minutes if not more on the weekends.
 One of the other time savers is that this is a limited freeway.
 There are only three entrance ramps from start to finish.
 Meaning long, open roads without much need for lane changes.

 No Congestion to Lake Mead or Hoover Dam